Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 After that, you’ll require extra calcium, at least 1000 mg per day.
 This is to prevent you from losing bone density.

-Also, Vitamin D helps your baby’s eyesight develop, and her skin and bones grow.
+Also, Vitamin D helps your body, the baby’s eyesight develops, and her skin and bones grow.
 The recommended amount is 600 IU per day.

-Finally, iodine is indispensable for your baby’s hearing, physical growth, and brain development (3).
+Finally, iodine is indispensable for your baby’s hearing, physical growth, and brain development.

 It’s smart to discuss prenatal vitamins with your doctor or OB/GYN.
 They may prefer that you use a prescription vitamin instead of an over-the-counter product.